Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/index.rst

 Virgil Integrity Network™ (VIN™) Developer Guide
 ****************************************************

 Welcome to the Virgil Integrity Network™ (*VIN™*) Developer Guide!
 This guide provides all the information required to get the *VIN™* functioning properly.
-Additionally, information on some of the core functionality of the VIN™ is also included.
+Additionally, detailed information on some of the core functionality of the VIN™ is also included.

 To begin, refer to the :ref:`vin-install` section to install the *VIN™*.
 Then, for instructions on how to instantiate a *VIN™*, follow the "Running the VIN" guide for the applicable operating system (e.g. :ref:`running-the-vin-linux`).
 To setup *FUSE*, refer to the :ref:`vin-install-fuse` section.
 For detailed information on how to interact with the the *VIN™* via the *VIN™ Command Line Interface (CLI)*, refer to the :ref:`vin-cli` page.
 Finally, to customize an instance of the *VIN™*, refer to the :ref:`vin-configuration` section.